5 Lower Back Stretches To Increase Flexibility & Keep Back Pain At Bay

 - And it's up to you how long you want to hold this position for but try between 30-60 seconds to begin with and see how you feel.

 - Also be careful to rise out of this position slowly once finished so you don't tweak anything.

 This exercise is a good one for strengthening and relaxing your glutes as well as your lower back.

 Because when your lower back is tight your glutes take on a lot of the strain and can became tight and painful too.

 And when you glutes are tight they can't function as they need to.

-So keep those glutes working well with the knee to chest stretch.
+So keep those glutes stretched out and working well with the knee to chest stretch.

 - Lie down flat on your back with your knees bent and both feet on the floor.